 Now that they’ve experienced the grouping of organisms and described and represented it, ask them to explain why the organisms might have the physical relationships to each other that they have: Why might grass be growing under the other plants?
 Why might the plants be clumped together?
 Is there more organic matter on the soil beneath the guild than around it?
 If so, why?
 Which plants are getting direct sunlight and which are in the shade?
 Is the soil moister beneath the guild you’ve identified?
 If so, why?
 How might the grass benefit the shrub?
 How might the shrub benefit the grass?

-I fully believe that living systems design is humanities future.
+I fully believe that ecological design is humanities future.
 If we keep treating ourselves, each other and the rest of life on Earth, as independent beings all in competition with each other, our remaining time on Earth will be very limited.
 I hope this exercise helps you and your family see and appreciate even more of the interdependence that surrounds us!